Sweta1G/Mini-Hiring-Program/README.md

 - No sign-up or registration is available.
 Use the provided credentials.
 - For assessment submission, follow the instructions in your test prompt.
 - Candidate profile timeline shows the name of the HR who performed each activity, so you can track who did what operations.
+- **Important:** The deployed app uses browser-only storage (IndexedDB + Mock Service Worker).
+All data will reset on page refresh, browser change, or redeploy.
+This is expected for demo/submission purposes.
+No real backend is used.
+- If you see an empty UI (no candidates, jobs, or assessments) after opening the deployed link, refresh the page or clear your browser cache.
+The app should seed demo data on first load.
+If it remains empty, this is a limitation of the frontend-only demo and how browser storage works in production deployments.

 ---